DEBRA SAVAGE, DIRECTOR – BALLET, POINTE

 CAITLIN MURRAY - BALLET, TAP

 Caitlin Murray found her love of dance in her first pre-ballet class at CBA.
-She has trained in Ballet, Tap, Modern, and Jazz and, in addition to teaching, continues to dance and perform with the BAE.
-Caitlin is also a current member of the Dancin’ Unlimited Jazz Dance Company under the direction of Marilyn York.
-She currently attends George Mason University where she is pursuing a bachelor of arts in Communication with a double concentration in Media Production and Journalism.
+At CBA, she trained in ballet, tap, modern, and jazz, performing with the Ballet Arts Ensemble for six years and with the Junior Ensemble for three years prior.
+Caitlin is currently a member of the Dancin’ Unlimited Jazz Dance Company under the direction of Marilyn York.
+She attends George Mason University where she is studying Journalism and Media Production and Criticism.

 MARY SWIFT – ADULT BALLET

 DEBBIE JONES – ADULT TAP